Gillespy History, Family Crest & Coats of Arms

 However, Gillies was recorded as living approximately 1250-1300, and this record is predated by researches by two other historians who place a Ewan filius Gillespie as witnessing a Charter by Alwoin, Earl of Lennox, granted in 1175.
 The connection between this earlier record and the MacPherson line is vague and uncertain but most historians agree that the Gillespie are of the Clan Chattan.

-Important Dates for the Gillespy family
+Early History of the Gillespy family

 This web page shows only a small excerpt of our Gillespy research.
 Another 214 words (15 lines of text) covering the years 1175, 1228, 1229, 1617, 1675, 1613, 1648, 1648, 1776, 1825 and are included under the topic Early Gillespy History in all our PDF Extended History products and printed products wherever possible.